Ardra0114/Ardra0114/README.md

 - 👋 Hi, I’m @Ardra_s_prem
 - 👀 I’m interested in framework like Asp.
 Net
-- 🌱 I’m currently learning Asp.
+- 🌱 completed internship Asp.
 Net at luminar
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...